 We will settle the estate and distribute according to Intestacy Law.

-We offer a free initial consultation, so if someone has died without a will and you’re not sure who is entitled to what or how the UK’s intestacy laws apply to you, please call us for free on 0800 389 7093 or complete the short form below and a member of our Wills and Probate Team will be happy to help.
+If someone has died without a will and you’re not sure who is entitled to what or how the UK’s intestacy laws apply to you, we provide a free consultation to discuss your options.
+Please complete the contact form below or call us for free on 0800 389 7093.